DigitalPublishingToolkit/TODManual/md/Manual.md

 ###Step 4.1 Convert the .docx to a Markdown plain-text file by:

-- Use the command line to navigate to the Resources folder (that you renamed).
+- Use the command line to navigate to your resources folder.
 You will need some knowledge of using the command line, you can find help with this <a href="http://en.flossmanuals.net/command-line/getting-started/">here</a>.
 You can navigate to that specific folder by typing cd, and then dragging and dropping to the terminal the specific folder.

 		cd pathofyourfolder

 	![](imgs/terminal1.png)

--   After navigating to the right folder, create the source file(s) for your ebook by typing in "make mark downs, then press enter:
+-   After navigating to the right folder, create the source file(s) for your ebook by typing in "make markdowns", then press enter:

 		make markdowns
 	![](imgs/terminal2.png)

-You will finde the markdown files you created in the md-folder.
-From now on the Markdown will be the working document.
-It will be here that the changes and corrections will occur.
+You will find the markdown files you created in the md-folder.
+From now on the Markdown will be the working document, therefore all the changes you would like to make concerning to the content, you should do in the markdown file.

 ### Step 4.2 Edit you .md file(s)

 Make sure you check the .md file(s) for any errors or glitches:

-- fill out the meta data at the beginning of your .md file(s).
+- fill out the metadata at the beginning of your .md file(s).
 Check with the editor if you have the right metadata information, including the ISBN number.
 Here's more information about <a href="http://www.publishinglab.nl/blog/2015/09/25/metadata-schmetadata-whats-it-good-for/">metadata</a>.
-- make sure every H1, H2, footnote etc. is converted correctly
+- make sure every H1, H2, footnote, blockquote etc. is converted correctly
 - footnotes appear at the end of you .md file(s) and look like this:

 ![](imgs/footnote.png)